-All AGH residents complete a standard orientation during the first month of their program.
-The program director will orient residents to the program’s purpose, applicable accreditation standards, designated learning experiences, and evaluation strategy.
-In addition, residents will be introduced to the various operational areas of the AGH Pharmacy Department and gain experience under the guidance of a full-time staff pharmacist.
-Residents will also attend a general hospital orientation.
+All AGH residents complete a standard orientation during the 5-6 weeks of their program.
+The program director or a designee will orient residents to the program’s purpose, applicable accreditation standards, designated learning experiences, and evaluation strategy.
+In addition, residents will be introduced to the various operational areas of the AGH Pharmacy Department and gain experience under the guidance of a staff pharmacist.
+Residents will also attend a general network, hospital, and department orientation training.

 Various residency-related projects are required throughout the year.
 Residents will be provided with numerous opportunities to enhance their verbal and written communication skills in a variety of settings.
 Residents will give both formal and informal presentations.
 The required presentations include the following:

-Through a partnership with Duquesne University’s School of Pharmacy, residents may elect to complete the requirements of the teaching certificate program.
-In addition to required educational presentations, residents will co-precept pharmacy students, facilitate a student-run topic discussion, and develop a teaching philosophy statement and portfolio.
+Through a partnership with an affiliated University’s School of Pharmacy, residents may elect to complete the requirements of the teaching certificate program.
+In addition to required educational presentations and co-precepting pharmacy students, residents will participate in regular teaching training sessions through the year, and develop a teaching philosophy statement and portfolio.

 Pharmacy residents participate in an on-call service, which provides first-hand experience in developing problem-solving skills through exposure to various clinical and administrative situations.
 Residents will participate in a rotating on-call schedule for coverage of these services.
 Residents will be assigned a preceptor as the back-up for any questions or issues.
-A comprehensive overview of these services will occur during orientation.
+A comprehensive overview of these services will occur ahead of on-call participation.